 Friendly URL styles:

-- Subject guides:
+• Subject guides: /subject-name

-Example: https://ulibguides.umn.edu/english - Course guides:
+Example: https://ulibguides.umn.edu/english

-Example: https://libguides.umn.edu/course/ENGL/1001 - General and Topic guides:
+• General and Topic guides: /guide-name

 Example: https://libguides.umn.edu/research-basics